Is your sense of smell or taste fading away? Or did it vanish overnight. Keep calm and find out why this might be happening to you.

 Loss of sense of smell, known as anosmia, and taste, known as ageusia, can stem from three main causes: obstruction of the nose, damage to the nose lining, or damage to the olfactory nerve or parts of the brain that deal with smell and taste.
 Because sense of smell is required for the sense of taste, when patients become anosmic they often lose their sense of taste as well.

-Some patients infected with COVID-19 are experiencing a loss of sense of smell and taste for up to two weeks.
+Some patients infected with COVID-19 experience a loss of sense of smell and taste for up to two weeks, while others claims they smell gasoline or have a metallic taste in their mouth.
 For some patients, it’s their only symptom and way to potentially tell that they are infected.
 For other patients, a fever, dry cough, and other symptoms present in addition to anosmia.
-It is unclear how fast the sense of smell and taste come back after patients successfully recover from the virus, or if this is a permanent condition for some patients.
+It is unclear how fast the sense of smell and taste come back after patients successfully recover from the virus, or if this is a permanent condition for some patients, especially those diagnosed with Long-Covid.

 Eating a Pot Brownie